plblum/jivs/docs/Understanding_Builder.md

 ### Rules classes

-* `RulesBase` is the base class for `ModelRulesBase` and `FormRulesBase`, and contains most of their shared functionality.
+* `ValueHostRulesBase` is the base class for creating rules and contains most of their shared functionality.
-* `ModelRulesBase` is intended to be subclassed for model or business logic rules.
-* `FormRulesBase` is intended to be subclassed for form rules that do not start from model or business logic rules.
-* `IAdaptModelRulesToForm` is an interface for a `ModelRulesBase` subclass that adapts inherited model or business logic rules for a form.
+* `IAdaptModelRulesToForm` is an interface for a `ValueHostRulesBase` subclass that adapts inherited model or business logic rules for a form.
 It exposes the `FormConfigAdapter` to the form developer so they can safely update the configuration.

 ### Form configuration adapter

 * `FormConfigAdapter` is the class for the **Form Configuration Adapter**.
 It inherits from `ValueHostsManagerConfigBuilder` so the form developer can add new ValueHosts using the Builder API.
 It also adds functions to safely adapt existing business logic configurations.
 Its main function, `modify()`, returns a `ModifyFieldBuilder`.
 * `ModifyFieldBuilder` is returned by `FormConfigAdapter.modify()` and supports selected properties of an existing `ValueHostConfig`, including `enablerConfig`, `validatorConfigs`, and `dataType`.
 Its `validator()` function lets you modify validator-specific properties, like error messages, but not condition-specific properties. `validator()` returns `ModifyValidatorBuilder`.
 * `ModifyValidatorBuilder` lets you wrap an existing validator condition with another condition.

 ## How the Builder API creates configuration